 3. White Box Testing

-White box testing is a method of assessing an application’s security by validating the application’s design against the threat model and by examining the source code for flaws.
+White box pentesting is a method of assessing an application’s security by validating the application’s design against the threat model and by examining the source code for flaws.
 White box testing typically requires that the tester have extensive knowledge of the application’s design, programming language, and source code.

-4 Best Practices to keep Google Cloud Secure
+Best Practices For Google Cloud Security

 1. Implement Multi-Factor Authentication